chemmedia/knowledgeworker-embedded-asset-api/README.md

 #/<chapter>/<content>/<section>
 ```

-For single contents (contents published on their own, without a surrounding course), there is no chapter level, so the routing path starts with the content:
+For standalone content that is not part of a course, there is no chapter level, so the routing path starts with the content:

 ```
 #/<content>